|

 Orbital

-include those fractals produced by iterating a fractal formula a fixed number of
+Fractals include those fractals produced by iterating a fractal formula a

-times, keeping track of those points that are visited during the iteration, how
+fixed number of times, keeping track of those points that are visited during the

-many times each point is visited, etc. Each point is colored based on these
+iteration, how many times each point is visited, etc. Each point is colored

 Circle Inversion fractals,